martin-welss/autotable/README.md

 * inserts the data
 * it recognizes \(multiline\) strings, integers, floating point numbers, dates, timestamps and json data

-The first line of the file is expected to contain the column names and the standard column separator is ; (semicolon)
+The first line of the file is expected to contain the column names.
+The column separator is either ; or , and is automatically detected.
+Furthermore, the following rules apply:
 * empty lines are ignored
 * empty columns are null
 * any field can optionally be enclosed in double quotes ("), those are stripped